hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.20.10: Images smaller than their container are no longer stretched.
+* 1.20.11: Improved accessibility for Grid, Slider, and Lightbox controls.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.20.11 =
+= Updated: 28.07.2026 =
+* **Improved:** Accessibility for Grid, Slider, and Lightbox controls.
+* **Fixed:** Play icon for video covers on Slider layout and lightbox filmstrip.
+* **Fixed:** Small image stretching in the Slider filmstrip.

 = 1.20.10 =
 = Updated: 21.07.2026 =
 * **Added:** Scroller layout to the Templates filter list.